pamelatholan/Liri-Node-App/README.md

                 * Venue location
                 * Date of the Event (use moment to format this as "MM/DD/YYYY")
         * OMdB for movies
-            * Enter in terminal: node liri.js movie-this '<movie name here>'
+            * Enter in terminal: node liri.js movie-this <'movie name here'>
                 * Title of the movie.
                 * Year the movie came out.
                 * IMDB Rating of the movie.